luccahuguet/yazelix/README.md

 - This one is great: I've remapped 6 keybindings from zellij to avoid conflicts with helix
   - use `alt m` for new panes and the rest is in zellij's status-bar
   - this is configured in the `layouts/yazelix.kdl` file, if you want to change something
-- You can now close the sidebar regardless of the number of panes

 <br>